namespaceXP/head-pose-tracking-opencv/README.md

 # Head position tracking with Python OpenCV and dlib
-Symple Python script that detects head position using Da Vinci's Rule of Thirds.
+A simple Python script that detects head position using Da Vinci's Rule of Thirds.
 Faster and more efficient than using 3D model face points, but not always so accurate.

 ## Requirements